Checkpoints and recovery

 .z.P, etc) should be carefully considered.

-Impact on output events¶
+Impact on output events

-Implications on scaled pipelines¶
+Implications for scaled pipelines

-Implications of Controller failure¶
+Implications of Controller failure

-If a Controller were to fail during execution of a live pipeline, this will tear down all Workers executing the pipeline.
+If a Controller were to fail during execution of a live pipeline, that would tear down all Workers executing the pipeline.
 If the Controller and Workers are configured with a restart policy as discussed above, the Controller, upon restart, will reinitialize all Workers with the last checkpoint each has persisted.
-In most container orchestrators, this recovery is typically complete in few seconds, but additional delays can be caused by the amount of data that needs to be replayed to catch up to the live stream.
+In most container orchestrators, this recovery is typically complete in a few seconds, but additional delays can be caused by the amount of data that needs to be replayed to catch up to the live stream.